-The Department of Neurology compliments its leading clinical expertise in the evaluation and treatment of intractable epilepsy as part of the UC Davis Comprehensive Epilepsy Program with a strong basic science research program aimed at developing new drugs that will make fewer cases of epilepsy untreatable.
+The Department of Neurology complements its leading clinical expertise in evaluation and treatment of intractable epilepsy as part of the UC Davis Comprehensive Epilepsy Program with a strong basic science research program aimed at developing new drugs that will make fewer cases of epilepsy untreatable.

 Department researchers conduct laboratory research using both cell cultures and animal models to examine how anti-epileptic drugs work at the cellular level and to discover novel approaches to blocking seizures.

 Some of the new approaches being investigated include: